-Follicular units, like any unit of cells, respond to the adverse effects of antibody attacks negatively.
-Generally, hair grows back after a lupus flare ends.
-However, depending on how frequently the flares occur and the length of them, hair loss can become permanent as a result.
+Follicular units, like any unit of cells, respond adversely to the antibody attacks.
+Generally, hair grows back after a lupus relapse.
+But, depending on how frequently the flares occur and the length of the period, hair loss can become permanent.

-Minoxidil is a spray that is applied twice daily and promotes circulation in the area and consequently, growth.
-Unlike PRP therapy, minoxidil can have side effects; therefore, when considering any of the treatments, you must discuss your options with your doctor.
+Minoxidil is a spray that you apply twice daily to promote circulation in the area and growth.
+Unlike PRP therapy, minoxidil can have side effects.
+So, when considering any of the treatments, you must discuss your options with your doctor.

 Lupus patients should not seek treatment without approval or consent from their doctor.